dslab-epfl/svshi/CONTRIBUTING.md

 - Moving all used functions in one file (called either `verification_file.py` or `runtime_file.py`)
 - Adding to that file all the generated code (`PhysicalState`, devices' classes and instances, ...)

-The `verifier` then calls CrossHair on that file, and retrieve `std.out`.
-Each counter example found by CrossHair is considered as an error and is returned by the `verifier` to be displayed.
+The `verifier` then calls CrossHair on that file, and retrieves `std.out`.
+Each counterexample found by CrossHair is considered as an error and is returned by the `verifier` to be displayed.

 #### What to change to add new prototypical devices?